Tani843/Tani843.github.io/research.md

 <div class="project-results">
     <h4>Long-term Impact</h4>
     <p>
-        My long-term research objective is to develop mathematically rigorous and computationally scalable frameworks for Bayesian inference in complex scientific systems.
-I aim to contribute to the next generation of uncertainty quantification methods that provide provable guarantees, remain stable under mesh refinement, and integrate seamlessly with large-scale PDE-based models.
+        My long-term research goal is to develop mathematically rigorous and computationally scalable frameworks for Bayesian inference and uncertainty quantification in complex scientific systems.
+I aim to contribute to a new class of reliable scientific models that remain stable under discretization, provide provable generalization guarantees, and integrate seamlessly with large-scale PDE-based simulations.
         <br><br>
-        In the broader scope, I hope to advance the theoretical foundations and practical tools required for reliable scientific computing—enabling predictive models in engineering, climate science, and the physical sciences to operate with quantifiable confidence.
-Through doctoral research beginning in Fall 2026, I intend to work at the intersection of numerical analysis, Bayesian inference, and learning theory to create trustworthy, high-impact methodologies for real-world decision-making.
+        At a broader level, my work is motivated by the need for trustworthy computational tools in science and engineering—methods that combine statistical robustness with numerical precision.
+I aspire to advance the theoretical foundations and practical algorithms that enable transparent, reproducible, and high-confidence decision-making in high-dimensional, noisy, and uncertain environments.
     </p>
 </div>
 </div>